 Our grass playing fields are used every day for sports such as soccer, softball, archery, fencing and more!

 We hire the best of the best to instruct our campers.
-The instructors in our pillar sports (swimming, paddling, triathlon) and ropes challenge course (remove) are officially certified with proven experience.
+The instructors in our pillar sports (swimming, paddling, triathlon) are officially certified with proven experience.
 Retired Olympic and National competitors currently provide instruction in specialty sports such as fencing, wrestling / self defense, and cycling.
 Our counsellor staff members, each of whom is specially selected for her experience and expertise, provide other sports instruction.

 No summer camp experience would be complete without the memorable activities that have us laughing with our friends or pulling together to bring the war canoe over the finish line!